modelcontextstandard/.github/profile/README.md

 - Reduced attack surface: Fewer components, established security practices
 - Standard authentication: OAuth, API keys, JWT – use what already works

-CS drivers are static components like software modules that can be downloaded and used directly.
+MCS drivers are components like software modules that can be downloaded and used directly.
 This enables trusted driver repositories with checksum verification, similar to APT or Maven.
 Making secure deployment and auto-loading straightforward.

 #### Developer Experience
 With MCS, developers get:

 - Plug-and-play integration: Configure drivers instead of writing wrappers
 - No prompt engineering: Optimized prompts are built into drivers
-- Standard tooling: Use existing HTTP debugging and monitoring tools
+- Standard tooling: Use existing HTTP debugging and monitoring tools.
+- Zero API changes: Existing services become LLM-accessible
-- Modular architecture: Mix and match drivers as needed
+- Modular architecture: Mix and match drivers and orchestrators as needed

 #### Migration Path